When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Introduction

 As illustrated in Figure~\ref{fig:idea} (a), RAG can revise the misinformation knowledge in the external knowledge base, effectively correcting it in LLM.
 When regarding misinformation as a forgotten target, the scalability of RAG technology offers a promising solution for LLM unlearning.
 In Figure~\ref{fig:idea} (b), through adding confidentiality requirements of the target knowledge in the knowledge base, RAG can hide the forgotten target's information without requiring access to the unlearned LLM.
 Figure~\ref{fig:idea} (c) indicates that an ideal unlearning scheme would remove the target knowledge in LLM, thus not generating its related content.
-Fortunately, leveraging RAG to keep the forgotten target confidential can function similarly to unlearning it.
+Fortunately, leveraging RAG to keep the forgotten target confidential serves a similar function to behavioral unlearning.

-Combined with the idea of modifying the input, we take advantage of RAG technology to propose a novel approximate LLM unlearning framework.
+Combined with the idea of modifying the input, we leverage RAG technology to propose a novel behavioral LLM unlearning framework.
 Specifically, it treats unlearning the target data as a constrained optimization problem for constructing its unlearned knowledge.
-The knowledge consists of two main components: a retrieval component and a constraint component.
+The knowledge consists of a retrieval component and a constraint component.
 For each target, we use a heuristic method to build relevant knowledge (i.e., retrieval component) and confidentiality requirements (i.e., constraint component).
 To improve the effectiveness of unlearning, we apply prompt engineering to optimize both components.
-Our approach only modifies the knowledge base to implement unlearning.
-This flexibility allows our framework to be applied to both open-source and closed-source models, thereby adapting to closed-source models and overcoming high high computational demand.
-Furthermore, we can utilize the unlearned LLM to acquire knowledge related to the target data, thereby keeping the extended knowledge confidential.
-This can address the `un-unlearning' phenomenon.
-Meanwhile, RAG is like an external plug-in that will not affect the model utility when inputs are not related to the knowledge base.
-This ensures that our scheme can easily land in various LLMs with minimal side effects.
+Our approach only modifies the external knowledge base to implement behavioral unlearning.
+This flexibility allows our framework to be applied to both open-source and closed-source models.
+Furthermore, we can utilize the target LLM to acquire additional knowledge relevant to the target data, thereby addressing the `un-unlearning' phenomenon.
+Meanwhile, RAG serves as an an external plug-in that will not affect the model utility when inputs are not related to the knowledge base.
+This ensures that our scheme can easily land in various LLMs with minimal side effects and low overhead.